David J. Wyatt, CDT

 A statement requiring more than a couple of readings to understand may become problematic at a critical point.
 It should be re-expressed in a simpler, clearer way.
 To do this, it is better to adopt a style of ‘lists’ rather than ‘paragraphs’ when writing a set of requirements, making it easier to see the information, and to expose errors.

 Inconsistencies lurk in long sentences and paragraphs where even the author does not notice them.
 It is a good idea to limit sentences to single lines and paragraphs to three sentences.
-To the most practical extent, paragraphs of more than three sentences should be divided
+To the most practical extent, paragraphs of more than three sentences should be divided into single-sentence sub-paragraphs.

 A partially expressed requirement complements other special knowledge the author has, so it seems complete, but not so to other participants.
 Therefore, technical requirements should be expressed completely so one without special knowledge can understand the full intent.
 Authors must leave nothing in their heads.